voucherifyio/sdk-php-openapi-based/docs/Api/LoyaltiesApi.md

     $config
 );
 $campaign_id = 'campaign_id_example'; // string | Unique loyalty campaign ID or name.
-$limit = 56; // int | A limit on the number of objects to be returned.
-Limit can range between 1 and 100 items.
+$limit = 56; // int | Limits the number of objects to be returned.
+The limit can range between 1 and 100 items.
+If no limit is set, it returns 10 items.
 $order = new \OpenAPI\Client\Model\ParameterOrderListLoyaltyTiers(); // ParameterOrderListLoyaltyTiers | Sorts the results using one of the filtering options, where the dash - preceding a sorting option means sorting in a descending order.

 try {